csmertx/csmertx.github.io/content/Linux/Distros/kubuntu.md

     #!/bin/sh
     export KWIN_TRIPLE_BUFFER=1
     ```
-- Or..
-Disable KDE compositor and swap with picom
+- If the above does nothing then disable KDE compositor and use Picom
     - This is the route that worked for my Quadro K620 & Kubuntu 21.10
         - System Settings > Display and Monitor > Compositor > Toggle: Enable compositor on startup
         - apti picom (source w/dependencies included: https://github.com/yshui/picom)